Legal professional privilege

 Legal advice privilege

-Legal advice privilege protects communications between a lawyer and client made in connection with the giving or receiving of legal advice.
+Legal advice privilege protects communications between a lawyer and client that are made for the sole or dominant purpose of giving or receiving of legal advice.

 This includes communications that form part of a continuum which aims to keep client and lawyer informed so that legal advice may be given as required.

-Litigation privilege protects communications between lawyers or their clients and any third party for the purpose of obtaining evidence or information in connection with existing or reasonably contemplated litigation.
+Litigation privilege protects communications between lawyers or their clients and any third party for the purpose of obtaining advice or information in connection with existing or reasonably contemplated litigation.

 For litigation privilege to apply, the communications must also be made for the sole or dominant purpose of conducting that litigation and the litigation must be adversarial rather than investigative.